lc2a/briefcam_MEC_POC/README.md

 TIER 1:

-An Administrator logins to CouchBD via Fauxton front end web interface.
+An Administrator shall be allowed to login to CouchBD via Fauxton front end web interface.
-After logging in, the administrator creates a database named “briefcam” and creates a document in this talisting the traffic camera details such as (4G LTE IP address or Domain name).
+After logging in, the administrator shall be allowed to create a database named “briefcam” and further be allowed to create a document in this database listing the traffic camera details that hosts the RTSP service. (such as 4G LTE/5G IPv4/v6 address or Domain name).

-Note 1: The Adminstrator is allowed to create/update/delete a camera information.
+Note 1: The Adminstrator shall be allowed to create/update/delete a camera information.
 Note 2: Dockers (ssriram1978/front_end:latest, 3apaxicom/fauxton, wurstmeister/kafka:latest, couchdb, wurstmeister/zookeeper) are used in this TIER 1.
 Note 3:  In front_end directory, run the docker-compose command docker-compose -d up